Gabrielle Calise is a Florida-based culture writer and editor obsessed with offbeat stories and nostalgia.

 Gabrielle is the editor of A24's travel book Florida!
 A Hyper-local Guide to the Flora, Fauna, and Fantasy of the Most Far-out State in America.
 She currently reports on local history, music and shenanigans for her hometown paper, the Tampa Bay Times.

 Rabbit holes she has fallen down include, but are not limited to: local strip club lore, ghost towns, spaceship houses, Florida’s long-lost hot dog girls and tourist attractions that don’t exist.
-Most recently, she went looking for roadkill with the state’s only pet taxidermist and splashed around with a pod of freelance mermaids and mermen.

 Press: Vogue, New York Magazine, Nylon, Axios Tampa Bay, Axios Miami, It’s Nice That, InWeekly, First Coast Connect with Melissa Ross, Miami New Times, Tampa Bay Times.
 Creative Loafing Tampa Bay also deemed it the “Best Big Ass Book About Florida” in the Best of the Bay 2022 awards.